 There are different rooms with unique decoration of tile panels to be enjoyed.
 It offers typical Portuguese drinks and dishes, combined with excellent service and a vibrant ambiance.

 Chiado is an elegant and vibrant neighborhood in the historic center of Lisbon.
-It is famous for its historic landmarks, museums, theatres, and even more popularly luxury shopping, restaurants and cafes.
-It can be compared to Montmartre neighborhood of Paris.
+It is famous for its historic landmarks, museums, theatres, and even more popular luxury shopping, restaurants, and cafes.
+It can be compared to the Montmartre neighborhood of Paris.

 Rua do Carmo and Rua Garrett are both popular streets of Chiado worth taking a walk on.
 It is also a good idea to take some snacks and enjoy the Praça Luis de Camões, where the Carnation Revolution once took place.
 As of that square, Chiado ends and the Bairro Alto neighborhood starts.